-$$I{SC} \approx 50\% \bullet I{LIM(MAX)} - \frac{1}{2}\Delta I{L(SC)}$$
+$$I{SC} = 40\% \bullet I{LIM(MAX)} - \frac{1}{2}\Delta I{L(SC)}$$

-Fault Conditions: Overvoltage Protection (Crowbar)
+Fault Conditions: Buck Overvoltage Protection (Crowbar)

-The overvoltage crowbar is designed to blow a system input fuse when the output voltage of the regulator rises much higher than nominal levels.
+The overvoltage crowbar is designed to blow a system input fuse when the output voltage of the one of the buck regulators rises much higher than nominal levels.
 The crowbar causes huge currents to flow, that blow the fuse to protect against a shorted top MOSFET if the short occurs while the controller is operating.

-A comparator monitors the output for overvoltage conditions.
+A comparator monitors the buck output for overvoltage conditions.
 The comparator detects faults greater than 10% above the nominal output voltage.
-When this condition is sensed, the top MOSFET is turned off and the bottom MOSFET is turned on until the overvoltage condition is cleared.
+When this condition is sensed, the top MOSFET of the buck controller is turned off and the bottom MOSFET is turned on until the overvoltage condition is cleared.
 The bottom MOSFET remains on continuously for as long as the overvoltage condition persists; if V{OUT} returns to a safe level, normal operation automatically resumes.

-A shorted top MOSFET will result in a high current condition which will open the system fuse.
+A shorted top MOSFET for the buck channel will result in a high current condition which will open the system fuse.
 The switching regulator will regulate properly with a leaky top MOSFET by altering the duty cycle to accommodate the leakage.